Google Analytics & Tag Manager for WordPress

 To drive targeted traffic to your website, and to keep the traffic you currently have, it’s important that your site caters to your audience’s needs.
-However, understanding exactly what your audience needs can be difficult without the right information.
+However, understanding exactly what your audience needs can be difficult without the right tracking info.

-In this post, we’ll introduce you to Google Analytics for WordPress.
-This will include a look at how to install it on your website with and without plugins.
+In this post, we’ll introduce you to installing Google Analytics on WordPress manually.
+This will include a look at how to integrate Google Analytics on your website with and without any WordPress plugin.
 You’ll also learn how Google Analytics and Tag Manager work effortlessly together, and how to install both on your site.

 Google Analytics for WordPress

 Google Analytics is a web analytics service that launched in 2005.
-When connected to your website, it can collect user data including demographics and behavior, so you can better understand (and cater to) your audience.
+When connected to your website, it can collect user data including demographics and behavior, so you can better understand (and cater to) your website visitors.

 Fortunately, Google Analytics and WordPress work seamlessly together.
-This means you can collect all the data you need, then optimize your WordPress site based on the results.
+This means you can collect all the data you need, then optimize your WordPress site based on your Google Analytics report.

 How to Add Google Analytics to WordPress

 Within WordPress, there are two main ways to add Google Analytics to your WordPress website.
-One is with the use of plugins, and the other is without.
+One is with the use of a WordPress plugin, and the other is without.
 Let’s take a closer look at both options.

 How to Add Google Analytics with WordPress Plugins